Nystya/Morse-Chat-Server/README.md

 Whan an user sends a new message, the message will be broadcasted to all other users.

+The service uses a HashMap<id, DequeVec<Message>> to store a queue of messages that the an user can retrieve.
+When a message is broadcasted, it is added to all users' ( other than the sender) queue and can be retrieved by users by calling the get_messages endpoint.

 The intended usage of this service is to allow a MicrobitV2 client to broadcast messages to all other clients.
 Due to limitations on the client's user interface - Microbitv2 only features two buttons and a touch button to interact with the UI - this service was configured